Logo of the McSilver Institute for Poverty Policy and Research at New York University

 Executive Director

-Rose Pierre-Louis is the McSilver Institute’s Chief Operating Officer.
+Rose Pierre-Louis is the McSilver Institute’s Executive Director.
 From 2014-2016 she served in the administration of New York City Mayor Bill de Blasio and was the Senior Adviser to the NYC Commission on Gender Equity.
 Previously, she served as Commissioner of the Mayor’s Office to Combat Domestic Violence.
-From 2006-2013 Rose served as Manhattan Deputy Borough President during the administration of Manhattan Borough President Scott M. Stringer.
+From 2006-2013 Rose served as Manhattan Deputy Borough President.
 She has been a leading advocate and voice for Black girls and boys, men and women, those who are impacted by poverty, as well as the Haitian community.
 Full Bio

 voter education ranked-choice voting domestic violence/intimate partner violence women’s rights city government and policy